 We see many organizations leaning into doing their first deals through the established relationships they already have with Cloud Providers, and purchasing through Cloud Marketplaces has proven to be an effective strategy for getting deals done more efficiently.

-Reducing the Load on Vendor Management/Legal/Procurement
+Reduce the Load on Vendor Management/Legal/Procurement

-Buying through a Cloud Marketplace allows you to get the software that you need, while reducing the number of vendors you manage, as you would if you were going and buying these solutions one at a time.
+Buying through a Cloud Marketplace enables you to get the software that you need, while reducing the number of vendors you manage, as you would if you were buying these solutions one at a time.

-If you’re thinking about Marketplace as a strategy and want to dive deeper into how you can initiate this channel to strategically source your software purchases, reach out to us at firstname.lastname@example.org or join our weekly Cloud Marketplace Office Hours where we’ll be answering all your questions on Marketplace.
+If you’re thinking about Marketplace as a strategy and want to dive deeper into how you can initiate this channel to strategically source your software purchases or if you’re looking for a way to jumpstart your Cloud revenue, reach out to us at firstname.lastname@example.org or join our weekly Cloud Marketplace Office Hours where we’ll be answering all your questions on Marketplace.